MYS158/graph_project/docs/README.md

 # Graph Project

-Graph Project is a Python project designed to work with graphs.
-It allows users to create directed or undirected, weighted or unweighted graphs, and supports multiple graph algorithms including BFS, DFS, Dijkstra's shortest path, Kruskal's, and Prim's algorithms.
-The library also includes visualization capabilities for network structures, with options to customize node and edge properties.
+Graph Project is a Python library for creating and managing graphs.
+It supports directed and undirected, weighted and unweighted graphs, along with algorithms like BFS, DFS, Dijkstra's shortest path, Hierholzer's, Kruskal's, and Prim's.
+The project also provides visualization tools with customizable node and edge properties to represent network structures effectively.

 ## Table of Contents
 - [Features](#features)